-The applicant's Preferred Alternative for development of the City Heights project is illustrated on Figure 1.4-1.
-Key features include:
+Key features of the applicant's Preferred Alternative for development of the City Heights project include:

 - Approximately 985 dwelling units of which approximately 70 percent would be single-family detached homes and 30 percent would be single-family attached units. - Approximately 20,000 square feet (sf) of neighborhood commercial development in two 10,000 sf locations on the site.
 For the purpose of the Fiscal Analysis, it was assumed that approximately 10,000 sf of neighborhood commercial use would be convenience retail, and approximately 10,000 sf would be professional office use. - Approximately 155 acres of parks, open space, and public amenities, walking paths, hiking trails, and multi-use path/bike access. - On-site provisions for public utilities, including water supply, wastewater collection, stormwater management facilities, electrical power, natural gas and communications.